Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Senior dogs may forget some simple commands they have known all their lives.
 If your geriatric dog refuses to sit when asked to, do not scold him or think he is just acting out.
 Just as a person affected by Alzheimer's may forget a family member's name, a dog may forget a command and perceive it as something completely new you are requesting.
 However, it's also a good idea to check his joints checked out, as reluctance or refusal to sit or lie down may be also associated with degenerative joint disease.

 A Blank Stare of Seeing Imaginary Things

-Dogs affected by CDS may stare for no apparent reason a wall or any other object.
+Dogs affected by CDS may stare for no apparent reason at a wall or another object.
 Some may even chase imaginary objects or bark while nothing is there.
-A routine check up is recommended as there are some neurological disorders and seizures that may cause this type of symptomatology.
+A routine check-up is recommended as there are some neurological disorders and seizures that may cause this type of symptomatology.